-Based on the number of shares of common stock outstanding as of September 30, 2015, upon the closing of this offering, shares of common stock will be outstanding, assuming no exercise of the underwriters' option to purchase additional shares from us and no exercise of options or warrants.
+Based on the number of shares of common stock outstanding as of September 30, 2015, upon the closing of this offering, 23,437,829 shares of common stock will be outstanding, assuming no exercise of the underwriters' option to purchase additional shares from us and no exercise of options or warrants.
 All of the shares sold in this offering will be freely tradable unless held by an affiliate of ours.
-Except as set forth below, the remaining shares of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements.
+Except as set forth below, 10.1 million of the remaining shares of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements.
 These remaining shares will be eligible for sale under Rule 144 or Rule 701 of the Securities Act upon expiration of lock-up agreements at least 90 days after the date of this offering.